ppy/osu-wiki/wiki/Contests/VMC/1/en.md

 - **Submissions must be in `.osz` format.**
 - **Beatmaps should abide by the [ranking criteria](/wiki/Ranking_Criteria).** While we can be forgiving for mistakes, submissions that could not be ranked without major changes will be disqualified.
 - **Submissions must not be publicly revealed until after the results are announced.**
-- **Excluding metadata, submissions must not include anything that could reveal your identi.** Metadata will be anonymized before submissions are relayed to judges.
+- **Excluding metadata, submissions must not include anything that could reveal your identi.** Metadata will be anonymised before submissions are relayed to judges.
 - **Collaborations are not allowed**.
 This is a solo contest.
 - **Submissions must not include storyboards or videos.**
 - **Do not edit any settings in the .osu that would not be possible through the editor itself.** You are permitted to change any difficulty settings, backgrounds, green lines, SV, hitsounds, etc.
 - **You must submit only one difficulty.** Only one entry is allowed.

-## Judging Criteria
+## Judging criteria
 | Position | Points | Description
 | :-- | :-- | :-- |
 | Relevance | 30 |  How well does the map fit the song?
 Do the elements of the map match the elements of the song, and is the map fundamentally inseparable from the song it is paired with?